stclib/STC/docs/vec_api.md

 // Declare a managed, clonable vector of users.
 #define i_type Users
 #define i_keyclass User  // User is a "class" and binds the _clone, _drop, and _cmp functions.
-#define i_use_cmp        // Sorting/searching a vec is only enabled by either directly specifying an i_cmp function
+#define i_use_cmp        // Sorting/searching a vec is only enabled by either directly specifying an
-                         // or by defining i_use_cmp (i_cmp is then indirectly specified through i_keyclass,
+                         // i_cmp function or by defining i_use_cmp.
+In this case i_cmp is indirectly
-                         // or it is assumed that i_key is a built-in type that works with < and == operators).
+                         // bound to User_cmp because i_keyclass was used, otherwise it is assumed that
+                         // i_key is a built-in type that works with < and == operators).
 #include "stc/vec.h"

 int main(void) {